 I also made sure to ask parents ahead of time for any food allergies, but just to be on the safe side, I still kept the party nut free.

-I found so many fun slumber party games online, but after all of the crafts, the kids settled on just watching a movie, eating popcorn and endless (yes I mean, ENDLESS) chit chat till 2AM!
+I found so many fun slumber party game ideas online, but after all of the crafts, the kids settled on just watching a movie, eating popcorn and endless (yes I mean, ENDLESS) chit chat till 2AM!

 What I loved most about the KissNaturals kits was the fact that they doubled as slumber party favors for the girls, which made my job as simple as putting the products each girl made into a favor bag for them to take home the next day.